nh-server/switch-guide/docs/extras/theming.md

 	1. Boot switch CFW, launch the homebrew launcher and launch `NXThemes`.
 	2. Navigate to `Themes`, Your theme file('s) should be listed here.
 You can install them one by one.
 	3. Reboot your switch to see the changes.

+&nbsp;

+## Sharing your theme

+!!! tip ""
+	The `(name).nxtheme` files are completely legal to share!
+On the flipside, the .szs files are **illegal** to share, as they contain coprighted content.